Gunjan0703/devops-30days/deployment.md

 ⦁	Clean up older ReplicaSets that you don't need anymore.

-# what is deployment controller?
+## Deployment Controller:

 The Deployment Controller is a Kubernetes controller that runs in the control plane and continuously monitors the state of Deployment objects, ensuring the actual state matches the desired state.

-## Why is it Important?
+### Why is it Important?
 ⦁	State Reconciliation: Continuously ensures desired state is maintained ⦁	Automatic Healing: Recreates failed pods automatically ⦁	Update Management: Handles rolling updates and rollbacks ⦁	ReplicaSet Management: Creates and manages ReplicaSets for different versions

-## How does it work?
+### How does it work?
 It acts like an intelligent feedback loop.
 When it sees a difference between the desired state (e.g., replicas: 3) and the current state (e.g., only two Pods are running), it takes action to fix the discrepancy.

-## Controller responsibilities-
+### Controller responsibilities-
 ⦁	replicaset management
 ⦁	pod lifecycle management
 ⦁	Update Orchestration

 During updates, the controller:
--Creates new ReplicaSet with updated specifications -Gradually scales up new ReplicaSet
+- Creates new ReplicaSet with updated specifications
+- Gradually scales up new ReplicaSet
--Gradually scales down old ReplicaSet
+- Gradually scales down old ReplicaSet
--Monitors pod readiness and health
+- Monitors pod readiness and health
--Updates deployment status
+- Updates deployment status

-# how to create,update a deployment?
+## How to create,update a deployment?
 Instead of giving a series of commands ("create a Pod," "add this container," etc.), you simply declare the final state you want ("I want three replicas of this container image").
 This makes your infrastructure easier to manage, version, and share.

 CREATE--